param-khakhar/param-khakhar.github.io/about.md

 One shouldn't ignore the fact that all the patients which arrive at the hospital do not have same health level.
 For example we can classify the patients having good health and bad health repectively.
 Let the number of survival rates of the patients considering the above classification scheme be as follows:

 - Hospital A - 900 in good health out of which 830 survived, 100 in poor health out of which 30 survived
-- Hospital B - 600 in good health out of which 590 survived, 400 in poor health out of which 210 survivedfor
+- Hospital B - 600 in good health out of which 590 survived, 400 in poor health out of which 210 survived

 Interestingly, the survival rates of the patients having poor health is 52.5% in B and 30% in A. Amazingly, the survival rates of the patients having good health for Hospital A is 92.22 % whereas the same for Hospital B is 98.33%.
 Turns out that Hospital B is a clear winner and that too convincingly.